pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/_index.md

 # PRM API Reference

-A detail API reference to walk through functions in the OpenStudio Standard PRM method.
+This chapter provides a comprehensive API reference that guides you through the functions in the OpenStudio Standard PRM method.

+>It consists of the following sections:
+>- Baseline Generation API
+>- Window API